tobimensch/cli2man/README.md

 Unfortunately the docopt parser isn't very permissive, but rather strict.
 For example the ArgumentParser of Python that the author was using produces slightly _malformated_ --help pages and therefore Cli2Man has to introduce a lot of hacks to make foreign --help messages somehow work with the docopt parser.

 As output format the choice was the mdoc macros for manpages, because the author had seen a nice presentation on their beauty just a couple of hours earlier.
 MDoc is more of a semantic format that's designed for manpages, while the man format that's the default on Linux distributions is more like a typesetting format.
 But this shouldn't be a problem, since usually all Linux distributions (groff is doing this work on Linux) should be able to handle manpages with mdoc macros fine.
 And on BSDs mdoc/mandoc is now the default.
-And should you still have a problem with the mdoc format, well, there's a converter from mdoc to man in mandoc (and probably also in groff).
+And should you still have a problem with the mdoc format, well, there's a superb converter from mdoc to man in [mandoc](http://mdocml.bsd.lv/).

 INSTALLING
 ----------